NasirNobin/oop-assignment-1/README.md

 # PHP Script Runner

-This package provides a clean inerface to programmatically create and run terminal commands with PHP.
+This package provides a clean interface to programmatically create and run terminal commands with PHP.
 It can run scripts both on local and remote (ssh) servers.

 ## Defining a Script
 ```PHP